tmaciulis22/Stock-market-indicators/README.md

-# Python Indicators
+# Stock market indicators
-Bollinger Band, Chaikin Volatility and Volume Rate of Change indicators developed for Financial Intelligence course at Vilnius University
+Bollinger Band, Chaikin Volatility and Volume Rate of Change indicators developed for Financial Intelligence course at Vilnius University using Python